radiegtya/meteoris2/README.md

 ###WHAT'S NEW IN V0.5.2
 - Now frontend and backend logical are separated
 - Now frontend and backend template are separated
+###WHAT'S NEW IN V0.5.6
+- adding example to switching between template
+- adding example about how to separating backend and frontend page
+- now user not required to logged in to view posts in frontend page

 ------------------------